The Haunted Mansion: Updates

 On April 10, 2015, it was officially confirmed that an iconic Haunted Mansion character, The Hatbox Ghost, would return to Disneyland's Haunted Mansion.
 The character returned on May 9, 2015.
 The Hatbox Ghost was originally a part of the attraction when it opened in 1969, but was removed when the illusion involving the specter's head was not convincing enough.
 The Hatbox Ghost was added to Disney World's Haunted Mansion on November 30, 2023, as part of The Walt Disney Company's 100th Anniversary celebration.

 On April 2, 2019, PhotoPass ride photography was added to the attraction at Magic Kingdom.
 A hidden camera takes pictures of the riders as the doom buggy passes the final portrait in the portrait gallery, with the flash disguised as flickering lightning.
 A black and white photo featuring the riders framed by several of the ghosts surrounding the photo is automatically added to the guests' PhotoPass account by reading the RFID data from the guest's second-generation MagicBand.

 On January 21, 2020, Disneyland's Haunted Mansion was closed for an extensive refurbishment to add lighted steel panels, improved lighting, mechanical touch-ups, and new paint and trims to the exterior of the attraction.
 The changes were originally scheduled for completion in spring 2020, but an extended park closure due to the COVID-19 pandemic created uncertainty.
 It was later confirmed that the refurbished attraction would reopen with the park on April 30, 2021.
 This refurbishment came with a refreshed pet cemetery, now with new greenery and plants.
 The portrait gallery was given new drapes curtains and the loading area received more decorative with wallpaper and the return of one of the Haunted Mansion's original portraits being "April to December".
 Also featuring a statue of the one-eyed cat.
 The rest of the attraction was given repairs and new lighting.
-In addition, new secret entrance was added to the ride by using an exit.
+In addition, a new secret entrance was added to the ride by using an exit.
 Once the crypt door opened, visitors would be directed down a flight of stairs and through a utility passageway usually used by cast members.

 In January 2024, the Disneyland Haunted Mansion began another extensive refurbishment to reform and expand the outdoor queue, modify the nearby Magnolia Park in New Orleans Square, and add a gift shop at the ride's exit.
 The expansion opened on November 26, 2024; the new grounds include an accessible elevator while the gift shop, which is themed to be the mansion's carriage house, opened on December 23, 2024.

-In January 2025, the attraction at Disneyland received a new bride inspired by the original version of the character and storyline.
+In January 2025, the attraction at Disneyland received a new bride inspired by the original version of the character and her storyline.
 In addition, the hitchhiking ghosts scene was updated.